sravyaDongari/Poineer/README.md

 A basic understanding of Node.js, Express.js, and JavaScript.
 Installation:

-Clone this repository or download the code.
-Open a terminal in the project directory.
+Clone this repository or download the code :https://github.com/sravyaDongari/Poineer.git Open a terminal in the project directory.
 Run npm install to install the required dependencies.
 Database Setup: